peterfab9845/circlefit/README.md

 ![Sample screenshot](https://i.imgur.com/OKxVMJZ.png)

 ## Usage
-Command-line arguments are not yet implemented.
-Until then, various options can be configured by editing the top of `main()`.
+PNG output is not yet implemented.
+Currently, only raw 24bpp RGB output is available (to file or to stdout).

+Please note that there can be noticeable speed differences based on the image formats used.
+BMP input and raw output will likely be the fastest modes.

 An example using [`maim`](https://github.com/naelstrof/maim) and [`i3lock`](https://github.com/i3/i3lock):
 ```